qxresearch/qxresearch-event-1/Applications/Voice Recorder/README.md

 ### Contributing

 Any kind of contributions to `qxresearch-event-1/voice-recorder` are welcome.
-While creating an issue(for this project) use `Voice Recorder` Label.
+While creating an issue(for this project) use `Voice-Recorder` Label.

 1. [Fork](https://github.com/qxresearch/qxresearch-event-1/fork) the Project
 2. Commit your Changes